A nation of laws.

 Prosecuted on behalf of the people of California — first-hand experience holding criminals accountable and standing with victims.

-Teaches Advanced Legal Writing to final-year law students.
+Taught Advanced Legal Writing to final-year law students.
 Author and host of the YouTube series Ralph's Law — Where Justice Reigns.

 Worked in Law Enforcement before practicing law.
 Long-time Sacramento-area resident, raising a family and serving the community.